 - Check the motor mounts.
 Replace them if they are worn; loose or cracked.

 - Check the condition of the clutch or torque converter, transmission, CV joints, U-joints, etc., and make any repairs as needed.

-- Some items that will be mounted on the engine such as manifolds, brackets, accessories, spark plugs, oil filter, sensors, etc. will probably be easier to install on the engine while it is still out of the vehicle.
+- Some items that will be mounted on the engine such as manifolds; brackets, accessories, spark plugs, oil filters, sensors, etc.; will probably be easier to install on the engine while it is still out of the vehicle.
 Preassemble as much as you can, then finish the rest of the items once the engine is in place.

 - Install a new coolant temperature sensor and thermostat.
-This also is highly recommended to reduce the risk of overheating and possible engine damage.
+Also, highly recommended; to reduce the risk of overheating and possible engine damage.

 - Scan the computer for fault codes, fix any problems as needed, and clear the code memory.